Toothed whale: Anatomy

-Odontocetes, such as the sperm whale, possess teeth with cementum cells overlying dentine cells.
+Odontocetes possess teeth with cementum cells overlying dentine cells.
 Unlike human teeth, which are composed mostly of enamel on the portion of the tooth outside of the gum, whale teeth have cementum outside the gum.
 Only in larger whales, where the cementum is worn away on the tip of the tooth, does enamel show.
+There is only a single set of functional teeth (monophyodont dentition).
 Except for the sperm whale, most toothed whales are smaller than the baleen whales.
 The teeth differ considerably among the species.
 They may be numerous, with some dolphins bearing over 100 teeth in their jaws.
 At the other extreme are the narwhals with their single long tusks and the almost toothless beaked whales with tusk-like teeth only in males.
+In most beaked whales the teeth are seen to erupt in the lower jaw, and primarily occurs at the males sexual maturity.
 Not all species are believed to use their teeth for feeding.
 For instance, the sperm whale likely uses its teeth for aggression and showmanship.

 Breathing involves expelling stale air from their one blowhole, forming an upward, steamy spout, followed by inhaling fresh air into the lungs.
 Spout shapes differ among species, which facilitates identification.
 The spout only forms when warm air from the lungs meets cold air, so it does not form in warmer climates, as with river dolphins.

-Almost all cetaceans have a thick layer of blubber, with the exception of river dolphins.
+Almost all cetaceans have a thick layer of blubber, except for river dolphins.
 In species that live near the poles, the blubber can be as thick as 11 in.
-This blubber can help with buoyancy, protection to some extent as predators would have a hard time getting through a thick layer of fat, energy for fasting during leaner times, and insulation from the harsh climates.
+This blubber can help with buoyancy, protection to some extent as predators would have a hard time getting through a thick layer of fat, energy for fasting during leaner times, and insulation from the harsh climate.
 Calves are born with only a thin layer of blubber, but some species compensate for this with thick lanugos.

 Toothed whales have also evolved the ability to store large amounts of wax esters in their adipose tissue as an addition to or in complete replacement of other fats in their blubber.
 They can produce isovaleric acid from branched chain fatty acids (BCFA).
 These adaptations are unique, are only in more recent, derived lineages and were likely part of the transition for species to become deeper divers as the families of toothed whales (Physeteridae, Kogiidae, and Ziphiidae) that have the highest quantities of wax esters and BCFAs in their blubber are also the species that dive the deepest and for the longest amount of time.

 Toothed whales have a two-chambered stomach similar in structure to terrestrial carnivores.
 They have fundic and pyloric chambers.